ceharris/am9511-6502/README.md

 This repository contains the full KiCad sources for the schematic and a PCB design for the module.

+The `logic` folder contains the programming details for the ATF16V8B used in the circuit, as produced by [Galette](https://github.com/simon-frankau/galette) from the `am9511-6502.pld` source file.
+The provided JED file can be easily programmed into an ATF16V8B using [minipro](https://gitlab.com/DavidGriffith/minipro).

 Also included in the `docs` folder are source documents cited below, as well as datasheets and supplementary documents for the AM9511.